ibexa/documentation-developer/docs/api/js_client.md

 # JavaScript client

-The JavaScript REST API Client is a JavaScript library meant to ease the use of the eZ Platform REST API.
+The JavaScript REST API client is a JavaScript library meant to ease the use of the eZ Platform REST API.
 For now, it can only be used in a web browser.

-This page will guide you on how to use the client, and view the [generated JS API Client reference](http://ezsystems.github.io/javascript-rest-client/).
+This page will guide you on how to use the client, and view the [generated JavaScript API client reference](http://ezsystems.github.io/javascript-rest-client/).

-## Using the JavaScript REST API Client
+## Using the JavaScript REST API client

-The JavaScript REST API Client is a JavaScript library meant to ease the use of the eZ Platform REST API.
+The JavaScript REST API client is a JavaScript library meant to ease the use of the eZ Platform REST API.
 For now, it can only be used in a web browser.

 ## Installation